-I study ordinary people's participation in politics and violence during civil wars.
+I study ordinary people's participation in politics and violence during and after civil wars.
 I am interested in processes of counting, locating, naming, and memorializing the dead following wars and atrocities, and how these efforts mediate political relations between citizens and the state.
 I completed my Ph.D. in political science at Georgetown University in 2017.

-In my dissertation, I examine how civilians in democracies participate in rebel groups' ideas and violent acts, and how they perceive their options for political expression and resistance.
+In my dissertation, I examined how civilians in democracies participate in rebel groups' ideas and violent acts, and how they perceive their options for political expression and resistance in general.
 I spent over ten months in the field in two countries - India and Peru - in throbbing cities and quiet villages and the roads that connect them.
 I conducted interviews with former left party leaders, activists, and peasants, and spent time in areas affected by wartime violence.
 I studied local and national documents in the archives and developed an ethnography of the ways that people understand their participation in a range of political activities, from protests and voting to civil resistance and seeking justice.

 Curriculum Vitae →